Zambia Travel Information

 According to the World Bank, doing business in Zambia is less difficult than in many other African countries, but it is a very poor country and the lack of infrastructure can be a challenge.
 Bribery and corruption can also be a problem.
 Business meetings are formal but seldom punctual; a suit and tie are appropriate attire despite the heat.
 Office hours in Zambia are 8am to 5pm Monday to Friday, with a one hour lunch break between 1pm and 2pm; however, in practice workers often arrive late or leave early making these office hours a mere guideline.

 The international dialling code for Zambia is +260.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 City/area codes are in use, e.g. (0)1 for Lusaka.
 Public telephones are widely available, most requiring tokens, but card phones are now available from where international calls can be made.
 Connections tend to be bad, particularly outside of Lusaka.
-There are GSM 900 cell phone networks in operation, but coverage is limited mainly to urban areas.
-There are several internet cafes in Livingstone and Lusaka.
+Wifi is limited to top hotels and restaurants, and free international calls can be made using the internet.
+There are several internet cafés in Livingstone and Lusaka.
 Postal services are often reliable.

 Travellers to Zambia over 18 years do not have to pay duty on the following items: 400 cigarettes or 500g tobacco or 500g of cigars; 1.5 litres of spirits, 2.5 litres of wine and 2.5 litres of beer, and goods to the value of US$ 1,000.
 Prohibited items include narcotics, pornography and explosive materials, and restrictions are applied to live animals, medication and hunting weapons.

 We are looking for contributors for our Zambia travel guide.
 If you are a local, a regular traveller to Zambia or a travel professional with time to contribute and answer occasional forum questions, please contact us.